mahdi-shafiei/STAT-4830/README.md

 ### Large language models policy
 You can use large language models in all your coursework unless I explicitly forbid them.
 This includes models from OpenAI, Anthropic, Google, and others.
 However, I recommend that you do not fully trust their output.

-## Textbooks, readings and software libraries
+## Textbooks, readings, and software libraries
 This course material will be self-contained outside of the prerequisites, but there will be no official textbook.
 Some material will draw on recent research published in academic conferences and journals.
 Some will draw on software libraries that are mature or in development.
 Below, I have instead listed several resources that we may draw – more will be added throughout the course:

 ### Optimization